 - If you've opted to let Google choose the winner of your experiment, the best performing settings will be automatically applied for you.
 For more information, see: Understanding your experiment results.

-- If your experiment hasn't collected sufficient data by the time limit (21 days for custom search style experiments or 90 days for all other experiment types, unless you set a shorter time) we'll automatically stop it.
+- If your experiment hasn't collected sufficient data by the time limit (21 days for search style experiments or 90 days for all other experiment types, unless you set a shorter time) we'll automatically stop it.
 If you've opted to let Google choose the winner, we’ll revert your settings back to the way they were before the experiment started.
-Otherwise, you'll have another 30 days to choose the winner of the experiment or, in the case of custom search style experiments, until you edit the style, whichever happens first.
+Otherwise, you'll have another 30 days to choose the winner of the experiment or, in the case of search style experiments, until you edit the style, whichever happens first.

 - If an Auto optimise experiment can't confidently determine that a change improves performance within the experiment's time limit, we'll retain your original settings.